 There are three main factors to consider -- age, condition and cost.

 A general rule of thumb is if your roof needs to be replaced within five years, you should consider doing it before installing solar panels.
-Removing and reinstalling solar panels in order to replace the roof may come with a cost, depending on your solar service agreement, system size and warranty.
+Removing and reinstalling solar panels to replace the roof generally come with an extra cost.
+This can be prevented if you repair the roof prior to installing your solar system.